-The next step is to file a complaint.
-To do this, you must serve the tenant in question with an eviction suit.
+The next step for a landlord is to file a complaint.
+To do this in Texas, you must serve the tenant in question with an eviction suit.
 As a landlord you must do this in the appropriate justice court: the Justice of the Peace Court.
 Filing fees will cost you about $46.

 The sheriff or constable of the county court will then serve the tenant with a copy of the summons and complaint in one of the following ways:

 Personal delivery of a copy of the summons to the tenant in person.

 Leave a copy with other tenants where the evictee currently resides who are at least 16 years old

 This must be done 6 days before the day of the hearing.

 3. Court Hearing & Final Judgment

-Once the complaint is filed with the court, the eviction hearing will take place between 10 and 21 days later.
+Once the landlord filed the complaint with the court, the hearing will take place between 10 and 21 days later.
 While not a requirement, the defendant (tenant) can file a written answer with the justice court.
 If the tenant files a written answer it is likely that the tenant disagrees with the eviction charges.

-Sometimes, though, the tenant may choose to fight the eviction.
+Sometimes, though, the tenant may choose to fight eviction suits.
 By law, both the landlord and tenant have the right to an attorney when appearing before the judge.
 According to local or federal rules, the tenant may allege any of the following: